-This work examines several standard hierarchical visualization techniques as alternatives to cluster heatmaps, as depicted in Figure 1.
-Heer et al. [22] provides an excellent description of these techniques.
+This work examines several standard hierarchical visualization techniques as alternatives to cluster heatmaps, as depicted in Fig. 1.
+Heer et al. [16] provides an excellent description of these techniques.

 To review, cluster heatmaps visualize a hierarchically clustered data matrix using a reordered heatmap with dendrograms in the margin.
-Gapmaps [11, 16] are a recent variant of cluster heatmaps that encode the distance between the clusters as gaps between rows and/or columns.
-Both of these are juxtaposed techniques [23], combining heatmaps with dendrograms.
+Gapmaps [11, 17] are a recent variant of cluster heatmaps that encode the distance between the clusters as gaps between rows and/or columns.
+Both of these are juxtaposed techniques [18], combining heatmaps with dendrograms.

 Dendrograms are a form of node-link diagram, where all of the leaf nodes are placed at the same level in the visualization.
 For traditional Cartesian dendrograms, this usually means the root node is at the top of the visualization and leaf nodes are found at the bottom.
-In a radial dendrogram, which uses polar instead of Cartesian coordinates, the root is in the center of a circle and the leaf nodes are arranged along the outermost ring.
-For small datasets, radial layouts tend to use space more compactly than Cartesian layouts that often require considerable horizontal space [22].
+In a radial dendrogram, which uses polar instead of Cartesian coordinates, the root is in the center of a circle and the leaf nodes are arranged along the outer-most ring.
+For small datasets, radial layouts tend to use space more compactly than Cartesian layouts that often require considerable horizontal space [16].

 Most node-link diagrams only differ in how the node layout is calculated.
-For example, Reingold-Tilford trees [24] do not place the leaf nodes at the same level.
+For example, Reingold-Tilford trees [19] do not place the leaf nodes at the same level.
 Instead, node placement corresponds more directly to the depth of that node in the tree.
 There are both rectangular/Cartesian and radial/polar versions with similar properties as dendrograms.
-Force-directed trees [19] use an approximation of a physics simulation to calculate node placement, where disconnected nodes repel each other and connected nodes attract each other.
+Force-directed trees [20] use an approximation of a physics simulation to calculate node placement, where disconnected nodes repel each other and connected nodes attract each other.
 This results in a compact node-link diagram.

-Space-filling techniques are an alternative to nodelink diagrams that attempt to maximize (or fill) the display space used.
-Sunbursts [18] are space-filling adjacency diagrams very similar to radial Reingold-Tilford trees, except all nodes are represented by space-filling arcs radiating from the center of the visualization instead of individual circles.
+Space-filling techniques are an alternative to node-link diagrams that attempt to maximize (or fill) the display space used.
+Sunbursts [21] are space-filling adjacency diagrams very similar to radial Reingold-Tilford trees, except all nodes are represented by space-filling arcs radiating from the center of the visualization instead of individual circles.
 The root is encoded in the center, inner nodes are represented as nested arcs radiating away from the center, and leaf nodes are along the outermost rings of the circle.
 There is also a Cartesian variant sometimes referred to as partition or icicle diagrams.

 In addition to space-filling adjacency diagrams, there are also space-filling enclosure diagrams that use nested shapes to encode hierarchy.
-The most common are treemaps [25], which use nested rectangles to depict hierarchy and the area of those rectangles to encode other values.
-Squarified treemaps [26] attempt to produce approximately square rectangles.
+The most common are treemaps [22], which use nested rectangles to depict hierarchy and the area of those rectangles to encode other values.
+Squarified treemaps [23] attempt to produce approximately square rectangles.
 While treemaps maximize the amount of space given to leaf nodes, the underlying hierarchy can be difficult to interpret.
-Circle packing [17] represents hierarchy via nested circles instead of squares, with the outermost circle representing the root and the innermost nested circles representing leaves.
-The tradeoff is less space dedicated to the leaf nodes, but often results in a clearer depiction of the hierarchy than treemaps.
+Circle packing

-Figure 1 Alternatives to Cluster Heatmaps.
+Fig. 1 Alternatives to cluster heatmaps.
 We used these 5 alternatives (in addition to cluster heatmaps) in our final study.
 All five alternatives depicted here are for the same dataset.
-From left to right: (a) gapmap [11, 16] (b) circle packing [17], (c) sunburst [18], (d) radial dendrogram, and (e) force-directed tree [19].
-Leaf nodes are filled to indicate the original value from the data matrix using the PRGn ColorBrewer scheme [20].
+From left to right: (a) gapmap [11, 17] (b) circle packing [24], (c) sunburst [21], (d) radial dendrogram, and (e) force-directed tree [20].
+Leaf nodes are filled to indicate the original value from the data matrix using the PRGn ColorBrewer scheme [66].
 Positive values are green in color, and negative values are purple in color.
 The root node, if depicted, is indicated by a black outline.
 Inner nodes have no fill color and a gray outline.
-Edge tapering is used to indicate parent-child relationships in the node-link diagrams [21].
+Edge tapering is used to indicate parent-child relationships in the node-link diagrams [37]